GAMR1520/GAMR1520/_references/functions.md

 hello arguments
 ```

-So no matter how many positional arguments are provided, they will be merged into a single tuple.
+So no matter how many positional arguments are provided, they will be merged into a single tuple which will preserve the order in which the arguments were provided.
-Since they are positional arguments and the tuple is a sequence, we can access values at a given index or simply loop over them all as we do above.
+Our function can access the third argument using `names[2]`, but this may raise an `indexError` since there is no guarantee that the calling code provided three arguments.

 We can see the tuple in the following example: